percyperezdante/percyperezdante.github.io/source/content/DevOps/GCP/Fundamentals.md

 The Identity and Access Management, IAM, helps to manage access rights to currents users of a project.
 There are three parts:

     - Who: Identifies the user or resource, such as google or service account, group, domain.
-    - AIM Role: A collection of permissions: primitive, predefined, and custom.
+    - How/when: This uses AIM Role, a collection of permissions: primitive, predefined, and custom.
         - Primitive are broad an include: owner, editor , viewer and billing administrator.
         - Predefined: Pre designed rules that can be used.
-        - Custom: Where you design and set your own rules.
+        - Custom: Where you design and set your own roles.
-    - Resource:
+    - What: GCP Resource.

+Note to give access permissions to a VM you need to use a service account.

+GCP Launcher is a quick tool for deployment that contains a pre-packaged and ready-to-deploy solutions.
+Some of these solutions are offered by Google and others by third-party vendors.
+GCP upgrades on the VMs do not update installed packages, but GCP allows you to maintain them.